Christine Ford Has Agreed to Testify Against Kavanaugh, Her Lawyers Announce

 Christine Blasey Ford has agreed to testify next week before the Senate Judiciary Committee about her allegation that judge and Supreme Court nominee Brett Kavanaugh attempted to rape her when they were teenagers.
 Ford’s lawyers announced her decision in a letter sent to the Senate Judiciary Committee on Saturday, but did not specifically agree to any other details, like what date she would testify.
 Ford’s lawyers, Debra S. Katz and Lisa Banks, have requested a follow up discussion to negotiate that and other terms, and it’s not clear how Senate Judiciary Committee chairman Chuck Grassley will respond.

-Senate Judiciary Committee chairman Chuck Grassley had set a deadline of 2:30 p.m.
+Grassley had set a deadline of 2:30 p.m.
 Saturday for Ford and her attorneys to respond to the committee’s offer for her to appear and testify on Wednesday.
-That was after he had set and relented on two earlier deadlines on Friday, and threatened to go ahead with a committee vote on Kavanaugh on Monday if they did not agree to his terms.
-Ford’s lawyers sent their letter to Grassley a little less than 15 minutes before the Saturday deadline.
+That was after the senior Republican senator had set and relented on two earlier deadlines on Friday, and threatened to go ahead with a committee vote on Kavanaugh on Monday if they did not agree to his terms.
+Ford’s lawyers rejected Grassley’s earlier ultimatum, but sent their latest letter to the committee a little less than 15 minutes before the Saturday deadline.

 Now, Senator Grassley will have to decide if he is willing to negotiate further, or if he will call the Ford team’s response unsatisfactory since they didn’t agree to his date or terms.
 If he rejects the offer, and elects to go ahead with the committee vote on Monday, he and many other GOP lawmakers are going to have to articulate why they are rejecting Ford’s agreement to testify without signaling that they don’t actually want to hear her out.